There are a number of ways to save on transport when you are on vacation.

 A cruise is your transportation and hotel all rolled into one.
 All you have to do is unpack once and relax.
 Before booking, check out each destination carefully to make sure there will be enough to do.
 Some will stop at interesting destinations, while others will spend most of their time off the shore of their own company-owned island for people to do water sports and other activities.

-Look for last-minute deals and packages if you do not live at a cruise ship port of call and have to fly to get to your ship.
+Look for last-minute deals and packages if you don’t live at a cruise shop port of call and have to fly to get to your ship.

 Traveling with a group, usually 4 to 10 people, can really cut down on expenses.
 Larger groups can get the best rates if they plan ahead.